jsheunis/fMRwhy/docs/quality.rst

 In order to run this function, a dataset-specific settings file needs to be populated with preferences and links to the data.

-``fmrwhy_bids_worfklowQC`` runs on a subset of or all subjects in your BIDS dataset and generates visual and text-based anatomical and functional QC outputs.
+``fmrwhy_bids_worfklowQC`` runs on all subjects (or a subset) in your BIDS dataset and generates visual and text-based anatomical and functional QC outputs.

-Outputs include
+A sample report can be `viewed here`_.

+Outputs provided in the report and separately include:

+- **Anatomical QC images**:

+  - T1-weighted coregistration and segmentation maps (grey matter, white matter, CSF, and whole brain)

+- **Functional QC images**:

+  - Time series mean
+  - Time series standard deviation
+  - Temporal signal-to-noise ratio
+  - Carpet plots with traces for: framewise displacement, physiology data, tissue signals

+- **Functional QC metrics**:

+  - Mean framewise displacement
+  - Total framewise displacement
+  - Framewise displacement outliers
+  - Mean Z-score
+  - Global correlation
+  - Mean tSNR in tissue types (grey matter, white matter, CSF, and whole brain)